BennieDu/Compute-Dirichlet-Selberg-Domains/README.md

 - If all conditions are satisfied, by Poincar\'e's Fundamental Polyhedron Theorem, $DS(X,\Gamma_l)$ is a fundamental domain for $\Gamma$, and $\Gamma$ is geometrically finite.
 Specifically, $\Gamma$ is discrete and has a finite presentation derived from the ridge cycles of $DS(X,\Gamma_l)$.

 We implement all steps of the algorithm in this program for the $SL(3,\mathbb{R})$ case.
 Specifically:

+- Given a center and generators in $SL(3,R)$ (both as numpy.array matrices) and maximum length of words, compute the polytope structure of the Dirichlet-Selberg domain.
+- Given polytope data for a Dirichlet-Selberg domain, check if it is exact.
+- Given polytope data for a Dirichlet-Selberg domain and knowing exactness, compute the ridge cycles and corresponding angle sums.
+- Given polytope data for a Dirichlet-Selberg domain, check if a given word (especially a generator) can be recovered by the Dirichlet-Selberg facet pairings.

+## Quick Start

+## Usage/API

+## Examples

+## License

+## Contact/Acknowledgments